Research

 Information and Learning Theory Lab.
 (ILT Lab.) at DGIST, led by Daewon Seo, explores a broad spectrum of topics in wireless communications and machine learning from a theoretical standpoint.
 Specifically, our focus is on data communications (5G/6G, storage systems) and inference natures in machine learning and social networks, examined through the perspectives of statistical inference, information theory, and learning theory.

-Fundamental limits of data transmission and storage
+Fundamental limits of communication and storage systems

 Efficient/scalable ML